 The thing that is more important to God than anything in our daily walk is having a good, solid relationship with Him.
 But beyond that, it's how we treat people.
 It doesn't matter how many scriptures you can quote if you aren't treating people well.

-First John 4:12 AMPC tells us, No man has at any time [yet] seen God.
-But if we love one another, God abides (lives and remains) in us....
+First John 4:12 tells us, No one has ever seen God; if we love one another, God abides in us and his love is perfected in us.

 Did you get that?
 Where there's love, God abides.